- Simple to use

 - Last opened by me

 You can rearrange your documents depending on what you’re looking for.
-Your names have icons on them that tell you more about them, without needing to open them.
+Your names have icons that tell you more information, without needing to open them.

 - People icon indicates collaboration.